mikeybkats/theHeartOftheBuddhasTeaching/Deep thinking notes.md

 Meditation will become truth when there is understanding and insight.

 What is the present moment?
 The present moment is always clouded by the self.
-By thinking we kn
+By relating information to our own self the past and present are clouded.
+You can never see the future in totality.
+Removing the sense of self

 | Present moment | Sense of self | Actual future | Sense of future | Sense of past
 | -- |--| -- | -- | -- |